halab1t/Stock-Market-Simulator/README.md

 Low points and high points in the market price were capped by the highest bid price and the lowest ask price.

 ## Future Work

-Currently looking into Brownian Motion.
+Currently looking into Brownian Motion in rust.

 ## Use